Gail and John

 Diana and Elliot

 Diana is a wife and mother of two grown-up children.
-In 2008, she was matched up with Elliot who is now 15.
+She was matched up with Elliot who is now 15.
 Elliot and his sister Danielle were subject to serious neglect and were both on the child protection register.
 Both were left wandering the streets unsupervised, often meeting up with older children involved in theft and vandalism.
 There was violence in the home and then their mother developed terminal cancer.

 Elliot was at first hard to engage with and would often run off during a meeting with Diana.
 But gradually, she earnt his trust and they began to have regular sessions at the local pool hall.
 Elliot discovered a real talent for the game and they built a strong and caring relationship which has resulted in much more reliable attendance at school.